 The purpose of the proposed action is to rehabilitate Broad Branch Road to satisfy operational and safety needs in a manner keeping with the setting of the project area.
-Context sensitive solutions took into account the adjoining land uses including residential, sovereign nation properties, institutional developments and wooded areas, including Rock Creek Park.
-Improvements to the corridor considered all modes of transportation including motorized vehicles, bicycles, and pedestrians.
+Context sensitive solutions took into account the adjoining land uses including residential, Sovereign Nation properties, institutional developments, and wooded areas, including Rock Creek Park.